Biooptics2021/PathFinder/README.md

 To train and evaluate MicroNet and M2MNet, import corresponding data loader and network architecture in ```./Prognosis/train_test.py```.
 Data loaders can be found in ```./Prognosis/data_loaders.py```, network architectures can be found in ```./Prognosis/Networks```.

-## Biomarker discovery
+## Biomarker Discovery
 To explore the features networks focus on, run ```./Discovery/attribution.ipynb```.

-## Issues
+## Characterization and Verification
-Please report all issues on the public forum.

-## License, Usages, and Acknowledgements
+## Acknowledgements
-- This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
-- Code base structure was inspired by [Pathomic Fusion](https://github.com/mahmoodlab/PathomicFusion).
+- Prognosis training and test code base structure was inspired by [Pathomic Fusion](https://github.com/mahmoodlab/PathomicFusion).
 - Tumor necrosis distribution score (TND) was inspired by [TILAb-Score](https://github.com/TissueImageAnalytics/TILAb-Score).

 ## Reference